- Rigging the Vote: How the American Right Is On the Way to Permanent Minority Rule / Ian Samuelson in The Guardian (UK) (here)

 - The Republican Party Is Laying the Foundation for Minority Rule / Egberto Willies in Daily Kos (here)

-- Memos Reveal Scope of GOP Gerrymandering Ambitions / David Daley in The Intercet (here)
+- Memos Reveal Scope of GOP Gerrymandering Ambitions / David Daley in The Intercept (here)

 - Why Republicans Play Dirty / Steven Levinsky and Daniel Ziblatt in The New York Times (here)

-When in the course of human events the truth gets distorted by gaslighting, a lot of adolescent shenanigans in the House of Representatives broadcast on national television, and various and sundry other disfiguring realities to which we are currently vulnerable, it’s good to call a time out and take stock.
+When in the course of human events the truth gets distorted by gaslighting, a lot of adolescent shenanigans in the House of Representatives and various other disfiguring realities to which we are currently vulnerable, it’s good to call a time out and take stock.
 That’s just what I’ve been doing over the past couple weeks with regard to the real situation in the political landscape of the country.

 I’ve not seen the phrase “minority rule” mentioned in the press very much at all.
 The article by D. J. Dionne cited above is perhaps the most on point with regard to what seems to me a fundamental agenda item of the GOP.
 Things have been headed that way for a long while, obviously.
 I’ve been observing things for a good while now and I remember watching the shift happen.
 I was living in Germany when Ronald Reagan was elected.
 I remember the reaction in the German press and from people I met as I went about my business — “OMG an actor, you people elected an actor.”
 Had Reagan been a good one I might have been able to come back with some retort however weak, but when all you have to work with is Bedtime For Bonzo you’re screwed from the get go.
 And then came the Bush sequence.
 It looked to me like we were going to end up doing the goose step after the creation of Homeland Security.
 Fortunately we’ve been the land of the free and the home of the brave for a very long time so it’s not easy to toss all that overboard and take your cue from Europe in the 1930’s.
 It was another big nudge in that direction, however.

-Observing the current goings-on makes me think less about political processes in the United States than it forces me to consider our phenomena under the light of human history writ large.
+Observing the current goings-on makes me think less about political processes in the United States than it forces me to consider American phenomena in the light of human history writ large.
 I got a head start on that back in the day when I was a university student.
 Reading a lot of history and political theory turned my thoughts in such directions.
 Some twenty years ago I read Arnold Toynbee’s fine book Mankind and Mother Earth where the march — although “stumble” might be a better word — of human civilizations is laid out in succinct form.
 As a result of reading Toynbee’s schematic of human history I came to the conclusion that human history is unredeemable and humanity simply cycles round and round the same few dynamics of power and greed.
-Humanity from such a perspective shows its primate nature more than anything else — Kant and the Founding Fathers end up lost in the shuffle, or stumble or whatever you care to call it.
+Humanity from such a perspective shows its primate nature more than anything else — Kant and the Founding Fathers end up lost in the shuffle and only the shitshow predominates.
 When you’re in the middle of such a dynamic — say, the end of the Roman Empire or the buildup before World War I — it’s unusual for people to be aware of the larger dimensions of what’s happening.
-That includes most of the people running the show — more’s the pity.
+That includes most of the people running the show, more’s the pity.

 It’s not surprising to me that all the current GOP aggressors are white men.
-They’ve never been my favorite category of human being although I happen to be one myself.
-The Trumps and Millers and Jordans and Gohmerts have been there all along.
+They’ve never been my favorite category of human being although I happen to be white and male myself — it’s the GOP part that’s the dealbreaker.
+The Donald Trumps and Stephen Millers and Jim Jordans and Louie Gohmerts have been there all along, and not only in public office but populating the streets of Anytown, America.
 Remember Archie Bunker in All In the Family?
-Bingo.
-It played throughout the 1970’s to general amusement.
+Of course you do.
+The show played throughout the 1970’s to general amusement.
 In current parlance, it “resonated.”
 Why was that?
 Because there were a lot of Archie Bunkers floating about the place, that’s why.
-There still are, and they’re mad as hell.
+There still are, and they’re still mad as hell and shooting their mouths off.
 They’re sick to death of being told to be PC and they’re not gonna take it anymore.
-Just look at the GOP antics during the impeachment hearings.
-A complete shitshow with about the same level of intelligence and knowledge you’d expect from Archie Bunker.
-The modus operandi appears to be: if you can’t make sense, just shout.
+Just look at the GOP antics during the impeachment hearings — a complete shitshow with about the same level of intelligence and knowledge you’d expect from Archie Bunker.
+The modus operandi appears to be: if you can’t make sense, just shout — the current denizen of the White House is the best example of all for that particular strategy.
 That same sort of thing was popular in Europe in the 1930’s, too.
-Fancy that.
+Funny how these things keep recycling themselves, isn’t it?

-Well, let’s call the thing by its proper name in our day and age: minority rule.
+Well, let’s call the GOP beast by its proper name: minority rule.
 The shouting white men and the lunatics in the White House want it their way and to hell with everybody else.
 That’s what minority rule is all about.
-Thanks to our “framers” (the term that has replaced “Founding Fathers” it seems) who put in place the Electoral College in order to dilute the effects of the popular vote, we ended up with a minority president.
+Thanks to the deficient wisdom of our “framers” (the term that’s replaced “Founding Fathers,” it seems) who dreamed up the Electoral College to dilute the effects of the popular vote, we ended up with a minority president.
 That minority president has always played only to the minority, never to the majority who were done dirty by the Electoral College.
-As the course of Trump’s presidency has gone on it appears that not only is the majority of the American electorate to be dismissed as superfluous, so is everything else that might get in the minority’s way — like the Constitution, the rule of law, the independence of the judiciary, etc. etc. Anybody who’s studied European history of the 20th century will find it all very familiar.
-Been there, done that, don’t need the T-shirt.
+As the course of Trump’s presidency has gone on it appears that not only is the majority of the American electorate to be dismissed as superfluous, so is everything else that might get in the minority’s way — like the Constitution, the rule of law, the separation of powers, the independence of the judiciary, etc. etc. Anybody who’s studied European history of the 20th century will find it all very familiar.
+Been there, done that, don’t need the T-shirt, already got it, thanks very much.

 The article cited above written by Steven Levitsky and Daniel Ziblatt is particularly important as a pointer to what’s actually going on.
 They recently published a book with the telling title How Democracies Die.
 It’s a topic worth taking on board these days even if you’re not up on your European history.
 Here are some particularly salient points from the article: